 Every episode is brilliantly directed.
 Executive Producer John G. Lenic assembled a great team and executed perfectly.
 I would expect nothing less from the producer of Stargate fame.
 I’ll give you a mulligan on the Real House Wives of Vancouver.

 If you read my reviews you know I harp on both technology and originality.
 The technology was interesting in Travelers.
 Since the show is shot in the present day, the characters only refer to advanced technology.
 There are a few cool scenes with nanobot used in medical applications and I like the way they send information back to the director.
 I do think they end of every episode should be uploading the recordings to the server that survives into the future.
-It would complete loop and answer the question of how everything the Travelers record survives to be viewed by the Director.
+It would complete the loop and answer the question of how everything the Travelers record survives to be viewed by the Director.

 Now to wrap up this extensive diatribe without sounding too much like a fanboy.
 If you haven’t seen any of Travelers you should start watching it right now.
 In fact, here is a link.